$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs

 The following simulation shows the behavior of the solvers if the problem to solve is scaled up in number of variables and constraints.
-Also, a singular task causes highly dynamic behavior with large changes of the active unilateral contact force constraints and the joint angle, velocity and torque constraints between the control iterations.
-We implement the same robotic simulation setup as in sec.~\ref{sec:eval:clasproj} but this time for the dynamic control case.
+Additionally, a singular task causes highly dynamic behavior with large changes of the active contact force, joint angle, velocity and torque constraints between the control iterations.
+The complete control hierarchy B is given in Tab.~\ref{tab:hierarchyB} and the resulting robot posture is given in Fig.~\ref{fig:hrp2_stretch}.
 We include the equation of motion with 3 contact points on the two feet and the left hand.
-The joint torques are subsequently substituted by the equation of motion~\cite{Herzog2016} such that we end up with 74 variables consisting of 38 joint velocities and 36 contact forces for the two feet and the left hand.
-The singular task is added to the hierarchy in form of a stretch task trying to reach for a cartesian position outside of the workspace of the robot.
-If such a task is not regularized~\cite{Chiaverini1997} it leads to numerical instabilities in form of high frequency oscillations in presence of a trust region joint velocity constraint~\cite{pfeiffer2020}.
-For this we integrate the joint accelerations (another possibility would be to derive the joint velocity constraint in time).
+The joint torques are subsequently substituted by the equation of motion~\citep{Herzog2016} such that we end up with 74 variables consisting of 38 joint velocities and 36 contact forces for the two feet and the left hand.
+The singular task is added to the hierarchy in form of a stretch task trying to reach for a Cartesian position outside of the workspace of the robot.
+If such a task is not regularized~\citep{Chiaverini1997}, it leads to numerical instabilities in form of high frequency oscillations in presence of a trust region joint velocity constraint~\citep{pfeiffer2023}.